Frequently Asked Questions About Cleft Lip And Cleft Palate

 Will My Baby With Cleft Lip/Palate Have Trouble Eating?

-It’s possible that your child with a cleft palate and lip may need speech therapy treatments for a feeding disorder.
+It’s possible that your child with a cleft palate and lip may need speech therapy for a feeding disorder.

 The palate is vital in keeping the food and liquid we consume from going into our noses.